VatsalPatel18/Weather-Chatbot-phi3/README.md

 app.main()
 ```

+##Try it out on Google Colab

+You can try out the Weather Chatbot on Google Colab by clicking [here](https://colab.research.google.com/drive/1avedy7bhEmuniXi6tBkfPmqJYsZBt9Lc?usp=sharing).

 ## Under the Hood

 This project leverages the power of `LangChain` for orchestrating the LLM interactions.
 Here's a breakdown of the key components: